tubiz/voguepay-woocommerce-payment-gateway/readme.txt

 == Changelog ==

+= 3.0.0 =
+*	New: Add support for Voguepay Multiple Stores
+*	New: Added verification check to ensure the payment is sent to the right Voguepay account.
+* 	Fix: Change payment icon

 = 2.0.4 =
 * 	Fix: Fix an error on my part that sent the wrong notify url to Voguepay